jrichardsz/jrichardsz.github.io/_posts/2017-02-12-how-use-obj-files-in-android-project-with-min3d.md

 ## Update references

-Files names are changed (images, obja and mtl),  so you need to update its refereces where using them.
+Files names are changed (images, obj and mtl),  so We need to update its refereces where using them.

-## Create or update mtlib reference in obj file
+## Update .obj

+Obj files need a reference to .mtl files.
+So if our mtl file name are changed, We need update this.
+In some cases , .obj files use a asbolute path , so this also could be changed.

-- Open obj file and create or update a line whit **mtlib** reference.
+- Open obj file with some text editor and create or update a line whit **mtlib** reference.

-  - Example :

-This
 ```
   mtllib /dir/some_dir/face.mtl
   o FaceGen